hack-earth/swift-earth/README.md

 Let's implement these in order:

 1. Auto-completion, in a much broader sense than exists today.
 "Propose some new code at my cursor position."
+   For example, the following usage idioms should be supported well:
-   One well-supported user trick should be writing a comment and then auto-completing it into the code.
-Another should be writing a function header, putting the cursor inside the brackets, and asking for a function body.
-Another should be typing the names of one or several variables, selecting those, and asking for code that uses them.
+   * Writing a comment and then auto-completing it into code.
+   * Writing a function header, putting the cursor inside the brackets, and auto-completing the function body.
+   * Writing the names of one or several variables, simply separated by spaces, selecting those, and auto-completing a chunk of code that uses them.
+   * Writing a rough semblance of some code, selecting it, and auto-completing it into real code.

 2. Code suggestions.
 Given an existing source file (presumably in an editor), suggest improvements.